Boarding School FAQ

 Can the parents of boarders get involved in the school?

 The boarders form a community and are at the heart of the school.

-Starting in 2014 there is an annual boarders’ mothers’ lunch to which all the mums are invited, an enjoyable social occasion in a local restaurant.
+Starting in 2014 there is an annual boarders’ parents’ lunch to which all the parents are invited, an enjoyable social occasion in a local restaurant.
 Boarder parents are also warmly invited to all school events and are very welcome to get involved on committees and with the parents’ association (ACA).